lddrasler/Housing-Prices-Prediction-Project/README.md

-1	Startup competitive to Zillow
+# 1	Startup competitive to Zillow

-In this repository I will present analysis to a startup competitor to Zillow, I will use the follows sources:
+### In this repository I will present analysis to create an algorithm for a startup competitor to Zillow, I will use the follow source:

-•	King County House Sales Dataset
+   * King County Open Data Source

-2	Business Problem
+# 2	Business Problem

-To assist a company to enter the online Real Estate business we will analyze the available data and construct a multiple regression-based algorism to better predict house unknown house prices.
+#### To assist a company to enter the online Real Estate business we will analyze the available data and construct a multiple regression-based algorism to better predict  unknown house prices.

-3	Data
+# 3 Data

-The data present in this project was provided by Flatiron School.
+#### The data present in this project was provided by Flatiron School.
 These data were analyzed based on parameters  including: sqft, number of bedrooms, number of bathrooms, etc.
+   Data provide by Flatiron School corresponding zip codes taken from King County Open Data Source

+    * Our variables include:
+    * View;
+    * Waterfront;
+    * Number of Bedrooms;
+    * Number of Bathrooms,
+    * SQFT living;
+    * Grade (condition);
+    * Year Built;
+    * Renovated,  etc.

-4       Results
+# 4 Technical Results

+With technical results we can see that the Model fuctions well.
+It give us a prediction of 77% of changes in the house prices based on the houses characteristcs and an Error of $........

+#### R^2 final model
+ 	0.77

+#### Train RMSE

+#### Test RMSE